-2. Look at everything.
-Sometimes things at Goodwill won’t jump out at you because they separate clothes by colors.
+Sometimes things at Goodwill won’t jump out at you because the clothes aren’t always well organized.
 I like to give myself 45 minutes-1 hour to do a thorough shopping trip.
-There could be a gem sandwiched between two ratty black blouses, you just need to move every hanger to find it.
-I was obsessed with this button down jacket from Forever 21 for only $5.25 and I only found it from digging through all of the other jackets on the rack.
+There could be a gem sandwiched between two ratty black blouses; you just need to move every hanger to find it.

-6. Shop in the off-season.
 This is for two reasons.
-A) Most people like to shop for their Winter clothes in Winter, so most of the clothes in season get snatched up quickly.
-Not us; we all know better, right?
-B) When people clean out their closets, they usually do it for the clothes that aren’t in season.
-I found a ton of great choices for Spring and Summer clothes.
-Lots of skirts and short sleeved tops.
-One of the favorite things I found this week was a black pleated eyelet skirt from Banana Republic.
+First, most people like to shop for their Winter clothes in Winter, so most of the clothes in season get snatched up quickly.
+Second, when people clean out their closets, they usually do it for the clothes that aren’t in season.
+I found a ton of great choices for spring and summer clothes—lots of skirts and short sleeved tops.
+One of the favorite things I found recently was a pleated black eyelet skirt from Banana Republic.
 It looked like new and was only $4.25.
 I could get so much wear out of this over the summer!

-7. Check in constantly.
 Goodwill adds new things every day, so if you didn’t find anything today, you may see something tomorrow.
 Stop in your Goodwill every time you have some extra time and you may just find a new favorite outfit!
 If you don’t have the hour to dedicate to a deep shopping trip, just run though and scan the racks.
 I’ve still found great things just from scanning the store.
-I’m pretty sure I’ve seen this sheer blouse from Banana Republic at their outlet store recently.
-I got really excited when I found it in Goodwill!